jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 ### Design Notes

- - Just an artifact to provide color fixing and some minor ramp if you hava Chroma tokens to spare.
+ - This card has no in-game basis.
+Just an artifact to provide color fixing and some minor ramp if you hava Chroma tokens to spare.

 ## Dessendre Family Portrait